 We sing a wide range of uplifting, feel-good music in a wide range of musical styles.
 Our weekly sessions teach us about our voices, build our confidence and prepare us to perform as a group.
 Pre-COVID, we performed a couple of times each term and often took part in local community events.
-We're a super friendly bunch of adults with around 40 members aged 18 - 90.
+We are looking forward to returning to performing in our events and in the community in 2022.
+We're a super friendly bunch of adults with around 50 members aged 18 - 90.

 Our mission is to spread our love of group singing and prove that EVERYONE has a voice.
 We focus on wellbeing - singing to the best of our ability whilst having a lot of fun along the way and regularly socialise together.
 We think of ourselves as one big family and look forward to welcoming new singers during our termly taster sessions.

 Unity is a choir for adults who love to sing but aren't sure if they're any good!
 We welcome all abilities including complete beginners and 'I can't' singers as well as returning voices.
 There's no audition, you don't need to be able to read music and you will never be required to sing on your own.
 Lots of our members hadn't sung for a long time, if at all before joining us.
 We focus on what you can do, not what you can't and help you to enjoy the voice you have now.
 Our members come from all walks of life with a good mix of ages from 18 - 90.
 Like many community choirs we have lots more women than men but would love to increase our male section!
 All new singers receive a very warm welcome at their first session.